 Electric cars with heavy batteries, such as those that can travel more than 300 miles on a single charge, will emit up to 8% more fine particulate from tyres and road wear than an equivalent petrol or diesel car, according to a report by the Organisation for Economic Co-Operation and Development.
 On top of that, electric cars still produce brake dust and other particulate matter that contributes to air pollution.

 However, the impact of non-exhaust based pollution is not as bad as some reports and high-profile voices make out.
 The pollutants caused by brake, tyre and road surface wear contribute less than 10% of the UK's total emissions output each.
-On the other hand, 27% of the UK's total emissions in 2019 came from transport.
-91% of these emissions came from road transport, 61% of which came from cars and taxis alone.

 In short, driving a zero-emissions vehicle solves a lot more pollution problems than it causes.

-This reliance makes building an EV environmentally unfriendly.
-However, that impact is offset within 2 years of average driving in the EU or 6-16 months in the USA.
-While the impact of using fossil fuels to charge your electric car will continue, it has a much lower impact on the planet than driving an ICE every day.
+While the impact of using fossil fuels to charge your electric car will continue, it has a much lower impact on the planet than driving an ICE vehicle every day.

-What’s more, there is a big commitment to producing more sustainable energy as soon as possible.
+There is a big commitment to producing more sustainable energy as soon as possible.
 And the more we reduce our reliance on fossil fuels, the less time it will take to offset the pollution.
-Eventually, electric cars will be zero-emissions throughout their lifespan and even better for the environment than they currently are.

 If you’re looking for more reasons why buying an electric car over a hybrid, petrol or diesel is a great idea, check out this article.
 We compare the disadvantages of traditional fuel types with the advantages of electric power and give a direct comparison of all three vehicle types.